-First, we start with the baseline of assessing model performance on the set of OOD tasks without any fine-tuning.
-Not surprisingly, models pre-trained on larger and more diverse datasets have better performance on both ImageNet-1K and downstream datasets as shown in Table~\ref{tab:pre_b16}.
-However, the ImageNet-21K with AugReg pre-trained model achieves better performance on ImageNet-C than LAION-2B pre-trained model since AugReg includes several corruptions in ImageNet-C (\eg, brightness and contrast).
+\paragraph{Baseline} We start with the baseline of assessing model performance on the set of OOD datasets without any fine-tuning.
+Models pretrained on larger and more diverse datasets have better performance on both ImageNet-1K and downstream datasets as shown in Table~\ref{tab:pre_b16}.
+However, the ImageNet-21K with AugReg pretrained model achieves better performance on ImageNet-C than LAION-2B pretrained model since AugReg includes several corruptions in ImageNet-C (\eg, brightness and contrast).

-We consider how the accuracy on ImageNet-1K changes after fine-tuning on each downstream dataset, Figure~\ref{fig:dist_acc}.
-We also compute the Optimal Transport Dataset Distance (OTDD)~\citep{alvarez2020geometric} between datasets and ImageNet-1K in the feature space extracted from ImageNet-1K with AugReg pre-trained ViT-B/16.
-Synthetic datasets are excluded from this comparison, as they are generated from the ImageNet-1K validation set.
-In general, ImageNet-1K accuracy decreases as the distance between the downstream dataset and ImageNet-1K (pre-training dataset) increases.
-However, we did not find clear evidence of a correlation between the OTDD and the accuracy on out-of-distribution (OOD) datasets after fine-tuning on downstream datasets.
-Please refer to Appendix~\ref{supp:distance} for comparison with other dataset distances.